MKrupauskas/ptbuilding/src/pages/index.md

     section_id: text-img
     image: images/p18.jpg
     image_position: left
-    content: >
-      We are the number one quality providing construction company in the UK.
+    content: We are the right company for customers looking for high standards of quality.
 With a great team of experts, we will bring your construction dream to life.
     actions:
       - type: action
         label: Contact